Top local movers for Houston to Birmingham moves

 - Birmingham is less walkable than Houston with a score of 33 out of 100 vs Houston’s 47 out of 100.

-- Air quality in Birmingham is good, and in Houston it's good.
+- Air quality in Birmingham is Good, and in Houston it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

-- State regulator: To confirm a moving company's license in Alabama, visit the state's public utilities commission.
+- State regulator: You can check the status of a Alabama moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Birmingham without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 Moving companies typically take responsibility for your belongings at a rate of 60 cents per pound (or even less) per item.
 This means that for a lightweight item weighing five pounds and valued at $500, the reimbursement would be only $3 in the event of loss or damage.
 To enhance your coverage, certain movers provide additional valuation options, such as declared value or lump sum value protection, which offer better protection compared to the basic released value protection.
 To better understand and explore these options, consider discussing them with your chosen moving company.

 Where to live in Birmingham